 2005.
 Represented Promontory in structuring the Insured Network Deposit service, a multi-bank sweep program offered to broker-dealers.

 2006.
-Represented the Securities Industry Association in negotiating “guidelines” on compliance by sweep programs with Rule 15c3-3 and other customer protection rules.
+Represented the Securities Industry Association in negotiating “guidelines” on compliance of broker-dealer sweep programs with SEC Rule 15c3-3 and other customer protection rules.

-Prepared comments on proposed amendments by the SEC to Rule 15c3-3 to permit the use of negative consent to change sweep features.
+Prepared comments for submission by the Securities Industry Association to the SEC on proposed amendments to Rule 15c3-3 to permit the use of negative consent to change a customer’s sweep investment.

 2010.
 Represented an industry group in successfully having rules of The Depository Trust Company amended to preclude banks from calling non-callable CDs.
 The rule became effective in 2011.

 2011.
-Submitted comments to the FDIC in connection with its Core/Brokered Deposit Study.
+Submitted comments to the FDIC on behalf of an industry group in connection with the FDIC’s Core/Brokered Deposit Study.
 Advised various participants in an FDIC Roundtable on Core/Brokered Deposits.

 2016.
-Represented SIFMA in connection with a joint comment letter with the ABA to the FDIC on proposed changes to bank recordkeeping requirements for deposits.
+Represented SIFMA in connection with preparation of a joint comment letter with the ABA to the FDIC on proposed changes to bank recordkeeping requirements for deposits.

 2018.
 Developed standard documentation for credit union share certificate programs.